NrgXnat/oasis-scripts/README.md

 ### Notes on OASIS3 and OASIS4 BIDS formatting

 The OASIS3 and OASIS4 BIDS files use version 1.0.1 of the BIDS specification, so if you plan to use a BIDS validator on downloaded OASIS data, make sure your validator software can validate to that version.
-This is an older version of the BIDS specification and there may be formatting that does not match current specifications or fields that were not incorporated into the BIDS specification until later in its development. _The OASIS3 and OASIS4 BIDS files will not be updated to newer BIDS specifications._ One specific issue that has been found is the labeling of the OASIS functional scans - for the OASIS3 and OASIS4 data the task name should be "rest".
-If you require OASIS JSON files to match a newer BIDS specification, you can modify downloaded functional scan JSON files to meet the specification version you require.
+This is an older version of the BIDS specification and there may be formatting that does not match current specifications or fields that were not incorporated into the BIDS specification until later in its development. _The OASIS3 and OASIS4 BIDS files will not be updated to newer BIDS specifications._

+One specific conflict that has been found with newer BIDS specifications is the labeling of the task name for OASIS BOLD scans.
+For any OASIS3 and OASIS4 BOLD data the task name should be "rest".
+If you require OASIS JSON files to match a newer BIDS specification, you can modify your downloaded copy of any BOLD scan JSON files to meet the specification version you require.

 Details on the BIDS specification number and citation details for the OASIS datasets can be found in the dataset description files which are located at the MR and PET session level, under "Manage Files", in the "resources" folder (first folder in the Manage Files list), "BIDS" subfolder, in the `dataset_description.json` file for each session.

-Our original scan DICOM files were converted to BIDS format using [dcm2niix](https://github.com/rordenlab/dcm2niix) version 17-October-2017, which is also listed in each individual scan BIDS JSON file.
+Our original scan DICOM files were converted to BIDS format using [dcm2niix](https://github.com/rordenlab/dcm2niix) version 17-October-2017.
+This information is also listed in each individual scan BIDS JSON file.

 # Downloading Freesurfer files